Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Description ==
 Complianz is a GDPR Cookie Consent plugin that supports GDPR, ePrivacy, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

-IMPORTANT!
-Complianz | GDPR Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

 == Features ==
 * Cookie Consent and Conditional Cookie Notice with Custom CSS and Customizable Templates.
 * Banner Templates include: 'Soft' Cookie Wall - Accept/Dismiss - Category Based Consent.